Martin Bailey shares his extraordinary story of recovering from a brain tumour, optimism and achieving your dreams.

 Photo Walks and Podcast

-Martin has a podcast and blog.
+Martin has a podcast and a blog.
 He is very open about everything that happened.

 He also puts on photo walks.